A Bayesian Framework for Multivariate Differential Analysis: Introduction

-\paragraph{Context.} Differential proteomics analysis aims to compare peptide and/or protein expression levels across several biological conditions.
-The massive data provided by label-free mass spectrometry-based quantitative proteomics experiments requires reliable statistical modelling tools to assess which protein is differentially abundant. \Cref{tab:biblio} shows the state-of-the-art tools for differential proteomics analysis.
-They are based on well-known statistical methods, yet they are faced with several challenges.
-First, they rely on complete datasets.
-However, quantitative proteomics data usually contains missing values.
-In label-free quantitative proteomics, missing value proportion ranges between 10\% and 50\% according to \cite{lazarAccountingMultipleNatures2016}.
+Differential proteomics aims to compare peptide and/or protein expression levels across several biological conditions.
+The amount of data provided by label-free mass spectrometry-based quantitative proteomics experiments requires reliable statistical modelling tools to assess which proteins are differentially abundant.
+In summary, \Cref{tab:biblio} presents the main state-of-the-art routines for differential proteomics analysis.
+They are based on well-known statistical methods, though they face several challenges.
+First, while quantitative proteomics data usually contain missing values, they rely on complete datasets.
+In label-free quantitative proteomics, the proportion of missing values ranges from 10\% to 50\% \cite{lazarAccountingMultipleNatures2016}.
 Imputation remedies this problem by replacing a missing value with a user-defined one.
-In particular, multiple imputation \citep{littleStatisticalAnalysisMissing2019} consists in generating several imputed datasets that are then combined in order to get an estimator of the parameter of interest (often the mean peptide or protein intensity in a given condition) and an estimator of its variability.
-Recent work from \cite{chionAccountingMultipleImputationinduced2022} includes the uncertainty induced by the multiple imputation process in the previously described moderated $t$-testing framework from \cite{smythLinearModelsEmpirical2004}.
-This method relies on a hierarchical model used to deduce the posterior distribution of the variance estimator for each analyte.
-The expectation of this distribution is then used as a moderated estimation of variance and is injected directly into the expression of the $t$-statistic.
-However, instead of relying simply on the moderated estimates, taking advantage of a fully Bayesian approach could make sense.
-The topic of missing data has been under investigation in the Bayesian community for a long time, particularly in simple cases involving conjugate priors \citep{dominiciConjugateAnalysisMultivariate2000}.
-Despite such theoretical advances, practitioners in proteomics often still rely on old-fashioned tools, like $t$-tests, for conducting most differential analyses.
-Recently, some authors provided convenient approaches and associated implementations \citep{kruschkeBayesianEstimationSupersedes2013} for handling differential analysis problems with Bayesian inference.
-For instance, the \texttt{R} package \texttt{BEST} (standing for Bayesian Estimation Supersedes T-test) has widely contributed to the diffusion of those practices. \cite{crookChallengesOpportunitiesBayesian2022} reviewed the contributions of Bayesian statistics to proteomics data analysis. \cite{obrienEffectsNonignorableMissing2018} suggested a Bayesian selection model to mitigate the problem of missing values. \cite{theIntegratedIdentificationQuantification2019} implemented in \texttt{Triqler} a probabilistic model that accounts for different sources of variability from identification and quantification to differential analysis.
+In particular, multiple imputation \citep{littleStatisticalAnalysisMissing2019} consists of generating several imputed datasets, which are combined to obtain an estimator of the parameter of interest (often a peptide or protein's mean intensity under a given condition) and an estimator of its variability.
+Recent work in \cite{chionAccountingMultipleImputationinduced2022} includes the uncertainty induced by the multiple imputation process in the moderated $t$-testing framework, previously described in \cite{smythLinearModelsEmpirical2004}.
+This approach relies on a hierarchical model to deduce the posterior distribution of the variance estimator for each analyte.
+The expectation of this distribution is used as a moderated estimation of variance and is substituted into the expression of the $t$-statistic.